Pipeline Images

 By creating a pipeline image, we can simplify the way we interact with pipelines using the Wizata Python toolkit.
 This allows for efficient configuration of triggers and executions, providing faster responses.
 Additionally, once the pipeline images are downloaded, they can be executed offline, without any need for an internet connection, enabling robust operations directly at the Edge.

 Please remember that a pipeline image is mandatory on the Edge, but optional on the cloud.
+There is a specific article where we talk about the Wizata Edge connectivity on the platform.

 Build and download an image